 As CEO of Praxis Spinal Cord Institute, Bill Barrable leads a diverse and multi-disciplinary team of experts focused on creating solutions for people with spinal cord injuries (SCI).
 Under his collaborative leadership, the Praxis has achieved significant recognition as an outstanding charity, including accreditation through Imagine Canada’s rigorous standards of excellence and being ranked as MoneySense and MacLean’s top-rated charity in Canada for 2019.
 Prior to Praxis, Bill was Chief Executive of BC Transplant during which time it was honoured with the Canada Award for Excellence from the National Quality Institute.
 He has been a member of numerous governing boards of various kinds and holds a BA from Queen’s University, and a Master of Health Science from the University of Toronto.
 He was previously named one of Canada’s Top 40 under 40.

-Dr. Vanessa Noonan is a physical therapist and the focus of her research and clinical practice has been in the area of SCI.
+Dr. Vanessa Noonan is a physical therapist and the focus of her research and clinical practice has been in the area of spinal cord injury.
 Clinically, she has practiced in both the SCI acute and rehabilitation settings.
 Her research examines processes and outcomes of care following SCI rehabilitation, with the goal of moving research into practice and creating standards of care.

 With over 25 years of lived experience of SCI since being paralyzed, John has participated in dozens of research studies in addition to be a co-investigator on a number of research projects.
-He works closely with SCI consumers (individuals with lived experience including people with SCI, their family and friends, consumer-focused community organizations and advocacy groups) to ensure research is addressing their priorities.
-His strong connection to the local SCI community as well as an international network of people living with SCI brings local, national and international consumer perspective to the SCI research field.
-He is recognized as a leader in engagement and integrated knowledge translation and has advised funding agencies (including CIHR, NIH, PCORI and MSFHR) on their engagement policies and has presented on these subjects to researchers, clinicians and consumers around the world.
+He works closely with SCI PLEX (persons with lived experience) of SCI including people living with SCI, their family, friends, care providers, PLEX-focused community organizations and advocacy groups to ensure research is addressing their priorities.
+His strong connection to the local SCI community as well as an international network of people living with SCI brings local, national and international PLEX perspective to the SCI research field.
+He is recognized as a leader in engagement and integrated knowledge translation has helped develop leading best-practices in engagement policy, advises funding agencies and research institutes on their engagement policies.

 Regional Community Liaison, Praxis